Alfred0404/personal_dashboard/README.md

 This project is a personal dashboard.
 It has a lot of components such as google calendar, useful links, the last video of your youtube playlist, or even the 2 upcoming RLCS matches !
 I designed it to be a cosy place, like a lobby.

+Please note that this project is designed to be used only by me, so ther is a lot of configuration in order to make it work on your system.

 ## 🛠️ Project stack

 The project is built with the following technologies: